w3c/wai-intro-wcag/index.md

 ## What is in the WCAG 2 Documents {#whatis2}

-**[WCAG 2.0](/TR/WCAG20)** and **[WCAG 2.1](/TR/WCAG21)** and are stable, referenceable technical standards.
+**[WCAG 2.0](/TR/WCAG20)** and **[WCAG 2.1](/TR/WCAG21)** are stable, referenceable technical standards.
 They have 12-13 guidelines that are organized under [4 principles: perceivable, operable, understandable, and robust](http://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html#introduction-fourprincs-head).
 For each guideline, there are testable *success criteria*, which are at [three levels: A, AA, and AAA](http://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html#uc-levels-head).

 For a short summary of the WCAG 2 guidelines, see **[WCAG 2 at a Glance](https://www.w3.org/WAI/standards-guidelines/wcag/glance/)**.